DCR: Quantifying Data Contamination in LLMs Evaluation: Limitations

 \section{Limitations}

 Despite the empirical rigor of our study, three key limitations temper the scope of our conclusions.
 (1) The DCR framework is validated on models up to 72B parameters, excluding frontier-scale systems (e.g., Llama-3.1-405B \citep{grattafiori2024llama3,touvron2023llama2} and DeepSeek-R1-671B \citep{deepseekai2025deepseekr1,deepseekai2024deepseek}), which may exhibit distinct contamination dynamics due to architectural and training divergences.
 Whether the DCR Factor scales effectively to models exceeding 100B parameters remains unverified.
 (2) Our analysis relies on only two open-source models (InstructLM-500M/1.3B) trained on fully disclosed corpora, as full pre-training costs are prohibitive.
 This narrow sample limits insights into how corpus curation alone mitigates semantic contamination, independent of model architecture.
 (3) Contamination injections simulate single-stage pre-training, whereas industrial pipelines often blend diverse data sources and employ curriculum strategies \citep{wang2023large,hoffmann2022training}.
 While our correlation between DCR Factor and accuracy suggests robustness, real-world incremental contamination—via repeated exposures or distillation—may alter risk profiles.
+Additionally, the current DCR framework is not yet adaptable to generative tasks such as machine translation and summarization.
+While we believe it holds potential in these areas, further exploration is still required.
 Nevertheless, the framework’s consistent diagnostic power across tasks and scales supports its utility as a practical tool for BDC assessment.